rehierl/abstract-properties/02-x-mathematics/05-1-node-trees/1-3-definitions-2.md

 * `(d descendant-of n) := nPd and (n != d)`

-Note that no node is an ancestor or a descendant to itself.
+Note that, since the endo-relation of a tree is a-symmetric, no node is an ancestor or a descendant to itself.

 <!-- ======================================================================= -->
 ## (sub)sets of nodes